HyeongUW/clicky_game_2/README.md

 # clicky_game
-* The purpose of this game is to achieve the hightest score possible by avoiding clicking same character image two times.
+* The purpose of this game is to achieve the highest score possible by avoiding clicking same character image two times.
 After each click, the images will be rearranged in a new order to disrupt users achieving high score.

 ## Demonstration
 ![demo](./static/media/demo.gif)